HussainAther/philosophy/causality/contextualemergence.md

 of background consciousness (awake, dreaming, etc.), wake consciousness (perceptual, cognitive, affective, etc.), perceptual consciousness (visual, auditory, tactile, etc.), and visual consciousness (color, form, location, etc.).
 With one of these contexts, we choose stability criterion at Ls that has complicated neurodynamics to find robust, proper statistical states.

 We may describe L-dynamics and H-dynamics meshing with one another if coarse graining and time evolution commute with one another.
 We create meshes, parts of space differentiated by complexes of cells between the two levels, that follow from higher-level stability criterion.
 The coarse graining means fine details of the system can be smoothed over, as entropy of the system increases, such that we can make predictions about the system as a whole.

 Contextual emergence could help artificial intelligence approach its potential while accounting for the inherent, intrinsic differences between science and philosophy.
 We may model the mind as a contextual emergent phenomena of the neurophysiology of the brain.
 As we learn about the world, we can account for emergent phenomena when addressing issues in science and philosophy, and AI would benefit from these methods of understanding.
 AI could avoid the issues of reductionism using higher-level emergent behavior resulting from neural networks in the human brain.
 Backpropagation of neural networks lets us optimize the gap between reality and models they represent using feedback loops with optimal weights of individual neurons when optimized for emergent details.
 The same way a human can differentiate between a drawing of an lion and a photograph of a lion itself using the emergent phenomena of visual images that appear together to create a lion, intelligent machines can embrace contextual emergence to view the work with inquisitive wonder and curiosity to learn.
-Instead of having to show a computer hundreds of thousands of images of a lion to teach them how to identify a lion, they can realize a lion in another context, such as lines of a piece of artwork, through the emergent properties of a drawing of a lion itself.
+Instead of having to show a computer hundreds of thousands of images of a lion to teach them how to identify a lion, they can realize a lion in another context, such as ines of a piece of artwork, through the emergent properties of a drawing of a lion itself.

 Emergence in AI can account for emotional reactions and instincts by evolving using stochastic emergent phenomena the same way human intelligence has evolved.
 We may address the role emotions and biases play in decision-making and intelligence, as described by psychologists Daniel Kahneman, Amos Tversky, and Gerd Gigerenzer.

 We can represent proper cells with basins of attraction and chaotic attractors with coarse-grained generating partitions.
 These partitions of the system lead to Markov chains with a rigorous theoretical constraint